 With that final ‘never’ still ringing bravely in his ears, he smiled as he opened a card addressed, ‘To Ken, the man who never courted popularity’.

-Inside it, a signature-free, typed message said, ‘Mission accomplished, mate, you totally nailed that one!’
+Inside it, a signature-free, typed message said, ‘Mission accomplished pal – you totally nailed that one!’

-Slowly he realized that he must, after all, have left a draft of his speech in the photocopier the previous day.
+Slowly it dawned on him that he must, after all, have left a draft of his speech in the photocopier the previous day.